Dysgraphia: How to Recognize Signs of Dysgraphia in Your Child This article provides helpful signs…

 Despite the fact that handwriting seems like a means to an end, there is a lot more going on beneath the surface.
 It has an immense impact on the brain.

-In our article on mixed dominance, we discussed the importance of lateralization in the brain.
+In a previous article regarding mixed dominance, we discuss the importance of lateralization in the brain.
 Lateralization happens when the brain divvies up the functions of the brain to either the right or the left side and then develops one side as dominant over the other (usually the left).
 The brain needs to develop a dominant side in order to continue properly through the stages of development.
 Well, surprise to us!
 Developing the fine motor skills required for handwriting plays a huge role in encouraging lateralization and overall brain development.
 According to Jeanette Farmer, “Neural activity, the primary means of transmitting information, develops the mind, and nothing other than playing a musical instrument, compares to the intense neural activity handwriting creates.”
 Handwriting isn’t just a motor skill.
 It requires the brain to process comprehension and language in sync with precise movements.

 One major outcome of proper lateralization is an increase in impulse control.
 Impulsive behaviors originate in the right side of the brain.
 The left side of brain controls more rational logical lines of thinking.
 So when a dominant side of the brain is established and the two sides are communicating with one another properly, they can decide that impulsive thoughts are just that and aren’t good to follow through on.